Shakespeare had his Capulet-Montague feud. West Virginia and Kentucky had their Hatfield-McCoy feud.

 But first, before we sling any more hot lead, let’s go back . . . way back . . .

-. . . back to the 1890s, when the three sides of our triangle were students at Southwestern University in Georgetown, and John Beal Sneed and Albert Gallatin Boyce Jr. were rivals for Lena Snyder’s affection.
+. . . back to the 1890s, when the three sides of our triangle were students at Southwestern University in Georgetown, and John Beal Sneed and Albert Gallatin Boyce Jr. (son of the dead man in the Metropolitan lobby) were rivals for Lena Snyder’s affection.
 Sneed won her heart and her hand, and he and Lena were married in 1900.

 By 1911 the Boyce and Sneed families were living in Amarillo.
 In fact, they lived just a few blocks apart in an affluent neighborhood and saw each other socially.
 A brother of John Beal Sneed had been engaged to one of Boyce Jr.’s sisters, but she died before the wedding could take place.
 Boyce Jr., thirty-six, and Sneed, thirty-four, were cattlemen.
 Lena Snyder Sneed was thirty-three years old.